 The amount of time needed for home isolation is different for each person.
 Your health care provider will let you know how long you need to stay at home.
 Tests of your sputum will help your health care provider know when your home isolation can stop.
 If you take your medication, your TB will get better.
 Once tests show you are no longer contagious, you will be able to do the same things you did before you became sick.

-For more information on sputum collection, see HealthLinkBC File #51b Sputum Collection for Tuberculosis (TB) Testing.
+For more information on sputum collection, see HealthLinkBC File #51b Sputum Testing for Tuberculosis (TB).

 How can I protect my family and friends from TB?